-Because occupations involving physical labor dominate the local economy, Norcross is generally considered to be a blue-collar town.
-36.75% of the Norcross workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Norcross, you'll notice that it is more blue-collar than most other communities in America.
+36.75% of Norcross’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Norcross is a city of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Norcross who work in sales jobs (10.18%), office and administrative support (10.01%), and maintenance occupations (7.99%).

 Also of interest is that Norcross has more people living here who work in computers and math than 95% of the places in the US.